sww1235/Ideas-for-my-computing-systems/general-ideas.md

 -   use as base for other installs script that installs remainder of core tools
 -   primarily suckless tools, staticlly compiled binaries

+Have basic clonable image on USB flashdrive using kernal w/ generic drivers + networking + ssh + bash

+Recompile kernal on each machine once image is cloned based on hardware to slim down kernal

 further scripts to customize for each individual system

 look at using modified version of